j-andrews7/KnowledgeDump/docs/Code_Snippets_Functions.md

 ### Gene/Peak Annotations & Conversions

 #### Convert Ensembl Gene IDs to Symbols (or vice versa)
 There's like 45 ways to do this, but these are pretty easy with a decent recovery rate.
+Note that the `mygene` approach will just return the top hit, which may not be a perfect match to the query, e.g. symbols like "SOST" may return "SOSTDC1" as the top hit.
+The `ensembldb` approach is generally more robust.

 === "Using mygene"